evandropomatti/azure-serverless-python/README.md

-# azure-serverless-python
+# Serverless with Python

-A guide to develop Azure Functions with Python and deploy serverless computing with a custom Linux image.
+This project is a model to develop serverless computing with Azure Funtions.

+The solution is divided in two modules:

+- Functions
+- Custom Image

+## General guides